Kara (novel)

 Kara (कारा) is a Nepali-language novel by Sushila Karki.
 It was published on December 9, 2019 by Kitab Publishers.
 Karki is the first female Chief Justice of Nepal.
 It is the second book of the author who previously published an autobiography - Nyaya.
 The novel is inspired by Karki's own jail time experience during 1990s.
 The book was launched in a ceremony on the premises of Nepal Academy by former Police Chief Ramesh Kharel and Chief Justice Sapana Malla.

 Synopsis

 The novel is the story of female prisoners.
-Karki herself was prisoned during the Panchayat regime in the 90s.
+Karki herself was imprisoned during the Panchayat regime in the 1990s.
 The major theme of the book is about the bondage of the women in the society.
-Its hows the discrimination that a woman has to face in the society.
+It shows the discrimination that a woman has to face in the society.